reactmultimodalchallenge/baseline_react2023/README.md

 </p>
 </details>

+- The task is to predict one role's reaction ('Expert' or 'Novice',  'P25' or 'P26'....) to the other ('Novice' or 'Expert',  'P26' or 'P25'....).
+- 3D_FV_files involve extracted 3DMM coefficients (including expression (52 dim), angle (3 dim) and translation (3 dim) coefficients.
+- The frame rate of processed videos in each site is 25 (fps = 25), height = 256, width = 256.
+And each video clip has 751 frames.

 <details><summary> <b> External Tool Preparation </b> </summary>
 <p>

+We use 3DMM coefficients to represent a 3D listener or speaker, and for further 3D-to-2D frame rendering.

 The baselines leverage [3DMM model](https://github.com/LizhenWangT/FaceVerse) to extract 3DMM coefficients, and render 3D facial reactions.

 - You should first download 3DMM (FaceVerse version 2 model) at this [page](https://github.com/LizhenWangT/FaceVerse)